Your Questions, Answered

 Extra Light Olive Oil

 All of our signature olive oils are GMO-free, gluten-free, and do not contain any food allergens, including dairy, egg, wheat, soy, tree nuts, peanuts, seafood, and peanut.
-However, our plant in Italy does work with peanut, sesame, and soybean oils.
+However, our plant in Italy does work with peanut, and soybean oils but these oils are handled using exclusively dedicated tanks and pipelines.

-Agricultural chemicals are not heavily or routinely used in olive cultivation.
+Agricultural chemicals are not heavily used in olive cultivation.
 There is a type of fruit fly that does bother olives, and in seasons when they’re active, the trees do have to be sprayed.
-However, all our olives are routinely washed before pressing and screened for residue from agricultural chemicals.
+However, all our extra-virgin olive oils are routinely screened for residue from agricultural chemicals.

 Yes, you can find the Orthodox Union symbol in the lower-left corner of our front label.
 This certifies that Filippo Berio Olive Oil has been produced, labeled, and bottled in accordance with the strict Laws of Kosher.